Group Mentoring & The Art of Facilitation

 Optional In-Person Apprenticeship Journey – Peru

-For those who feel called to deepen their practice through direct experience, we intend to offer a seven day, in-person apprenticeship journey in Peru, late May. (dates TBD) This sacred immersion provides an opportunity to walk with the teachings in a land rich with ancestral wisdom, communal practices, and living traditions.
+For those who feel called to deepen their practice through direct experience, we intend to offer a eight day, in-person apprenticeship journey in Peru, late May (Dates: May 20th to 27th) This sacred immersion provides an opportunity to walk with the teachings in a land rich with ancestral wisdom, communal practices, and living traditions.

 Please Note: All costs for the Peru journey are separate and not included in the mentoring program tuition.